Ambipolar diffusion velocity and magnetic field evolution in magnetar core: Generalised theoretical approach: Charged particles motion in equilibrium

+In general, the equation can be solved by having all the terms present theoretically by numerical technique for a given magnetic field profile inside the star.
 The term $\nabla\beta$ appearing in the above equation can be expressed in terms of proton and electron velocities and hence, in terms of ambipolar velocity $\mathbf{V}_I$ and current density $\mathbf{j}$.
 Consequently, the equation involves only ambipolar velocity as unknown with the current density given by